sendgrid/sendgrid-nodejs/packages/mail/README.md

   html: '<p>Hello HTML world!</p>',
 };
 ```

+If the `substitutions` field is provided globally as well, these substitutions will be merged with any custom substitutions you provide in the `personalizations`.

 ### Sending attachments
 Attachments can be sent by providing an array of `attachments` as per the API specifications: